ocTrung/art-gallery/README.md

 - move api requests from useeffect to clickevent

 # Issues
+- focus on search field when user clicks the icon
 - dont allow user to submit empty search
 - reset view when user navigates to a new page
 - show more images per row on larger screens
+- click logo navigates to home

 -----------------------------------------------------------------------------